WallarooLabs/wally/orchestration/raspberrypi/README.md

-# Buffy Raspberry Pi Orchestration
+# Wallaroo Raspberry Pi Orchestration

-This module consists of the orchestration for Buffy on Raspberry Pis.
+This module consists of the orchestration for Wallaroo on Raspberry Pis.

 ## Hypriot on RPi